The House of Yes: Reception

-On Rotten Tomatoes the film has an approval rating of 62% based on 39 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 62% based on 39 reviews, with an average rating of 5.9/10.
 On Metacritic the film has a score of 58% based on reviews from 16 critics, indicating "mixed or average reviews".

-Siskel and Ebert gave the film two thumbs down on the October 25, 1997 episode of their program.
+Siskel and Ebert gave the film two thumbs down on the October 25, 1997, episode of their program.
 Roger Ebert looked upon the film more favorably in his review for the Chicago Sun-Times, stating "The dialogue, adapted by director Mark Waters from Wendy MacLeod's stage play, is smart and terse, with a lot of back-and-forth word play, most of it driven by Jackie-O, who is played by Posey as smart, dark and fresh out of an institution [...]
 While it was running, I was not bored."

 In his positive review for Entertainment Weekly, Owen Gleiberman wrote that "The House of Yes is knowingly overripe, a kitsch melodrama that dares to make incest sexy."
 He also praised the casting of Posey, noting that "Parker Posey may never have a role that suits her as perfectly."
 Of Spelling, Dennis Harvey of Variety wrote, "Casting Spelling as the fiancee was an inspired stroke, as auds already associate her with a certain cluelessness but she’s actually quite good, too, as Lesly gradually reveals a surprising determination beneath her squarer-than-square surface."

+Reviewing the film at the Sundance Festival, Noah Cowan of Filmmaker magazine praised Posey and Spelling's performances, however, he further noted that "the crazy bourgeois family drama feels claustrophobic for all the wrong reasons: overtly theatrical, it has too much chatter, exaggerated characterizations and a narrative circle closed tight to the point of strangulation."
 The Austin Chronicle acknowledged the strong performances of the cast, but stated, "it's just that there's really not all that much for them to do."